SpiNNakerManchester/SpiNNakerManchester.github.io/2015.006.AnotherFineProductFromTheNonsenseFactory/MappingAlgorithms.md

 ```

-6. replace PATH_TO_XML_FILE with a absolute path to the xml file you just wrote.
+6. replace PATH_TO_XML_FILE with a absolute path to the XML file you just wrote.
 7. (PyNNExamples)[https://github.com/SpiNNakerManchester/PyNNExamples]
 8. run python PyNNExamples/examples/synfire_if_curr_exp.py